TheScriptGuy/prisma-access-traffic-mirror-decrypt/README.md

 ## Overview

 This Python script is designed to decrypt encrypted network capture files (`.pcap.enc` or `.pcapng.enc`) packaged within ZIP archives.
 It handles batch processing of directories containing multiple ZIP files or a single ZIP file.
 The script expects AES-GCM encryption for the capture files, with the necessary decryption key, nonce, and authentication tag provided in an accompanying JSON file.
-This JSON key material file can itself be plaintext or RSA-OAEP encrypted, in which case an appropriate RSA private key is required for its decryption.

 ## Features